IsEnesEval/diagstandards/standard.md

 - **authors** `list(str)`.
 List of authors that developed the diagnostic.
 - **read_more**: `url`.
 An URL to the online documentation.

-The labels listed below should be provided in order to complete the description of the script:
+The labels listed below should be provided in order to complete formal the description of the script:

 - **script_name**: `str`.
 Name of the script, which uniquely identifies it.
 - **script_interface_version**: `str`.
 Label to specify the version of the script interface.